Phone Number Regex Patterns by Country

 Matches: +33612345678, 0612345678, 0145678901

-Turkish numbers follow a consistent format: 10-digit subscriber number with mobile numbers starting with 5:
+Turkish numbers use a 10-digit subscriber number, with all mobile numbers starting with 5.

 ^(\+90|0)?\s?\(?\d{3}\)?\s?\d{3}\s?\d{2}\s?\d{2}$